mpizarro03/q2_project/Q2_done_list.md

   - make fields on problem form required

 - Presentation
-  - Inspire people to vent
+  - Intro: Inspire people to vent
     - setting up the context
     - Start by sharing xperiencegarage.com (follow path through the website)
     - trends in problems across demographics
     - diversity, prism of perspectives
+  - Demo:
+    - intake form
+    - query search page
+      - show a search all Problems
+      - show a search that has 4 parameters
+      - export CSV